mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Remove block-style "transparent" (core/image, issue #44)
 * Bugfix: UX behavior of image buttons (issue #79)
 * Bugfix: Alignment of figcaption when part of a lightbox container
-* Bugfix: Ddistorted presentation in the consent text of embed-privacy
+* Bugfix: Distorted presentation in the consent text of embed-privacy

 ### Previous changes